-White Sands National Monument is a gigantic sandbox full of large undulating gypsum
+White Sands National Park is a gigantic sandbox full of large undulating gypsum

 dunes that cover 275 square miles of the Tularosa Basin in southeastern New Mexico.
 In fact, it's